 Human activity on the peninsula dates back to the Ancient Greeks and attests to a turbulent history.
 In the 6th century AD, a recluse monk, Saint Hospice, sought refuge in the hills, giving the peninsula the name Cap-Saint-Sospir.

 From the 8th to the 11th centuries, the area was a pirate stronghold.
 Battles were fought between rival armies until the 18th century, when this humble fishing village and the county of Nice joined France.

-In the 1860s, luxury tourism as we know it today began, with European Royals descending onto the coast for the winter and building the first palaces.
+In the 1860s, luxury tourism as we know it today began, with the French bourgeoisie and European Royals descending onto the coast for the winter and building the first palaces.

 1. Hike amongst the cliffs

 There are two major trails that meander around the Peninsula: the 6 km, cliff-top Tour du Cap path hugs the coast, affording views all the way to Cannes on one side, and Italy on the other.
 If you look down, you’ll see nothing but the glistening Mediterranean.
 Do be careful, as the trail gets rugged in places!